s3lite/s3lite/README.md

 `async` `all (sql, [params...])` `→` `{Promise<Array>}`

-Run the sql query with the specified parameters and return `Promise` of `Array` if the query has been executed successfully.<br>
+Run the sql query with specified parameters and return `Promise` of `Array` if the query has been executed successfully.<br>
 If no data found, empty array has been resolved by the promise.

 **Parameters:**